 Placing mirrors along your fences, walls or other flat surfaces so that they reflect greenery, will create a sense of openness and space.

-4. Create Zones
+4. Creating Different Zones

 It might seem counter-intuitive to break up an already small space into even smaller spaces, but it works.
 In fact, breaking up open areas of space can actually make it feel larger.
 Creating clearly define zones in your backyard (such as dining, seating, lawn) introduce a lot of function into a relatively small space.
 Using things such as feature walls, screens, levels, steps and pathways can create the illusion of space and depth.

-5. Make it Multifunctional
+5. Make It Functional

 Following on from the idea of zones is multi-functionality – the two go hand in hand.